This article appeared on Goalcast.

 4. Build your self-confidence.

 Challenge your negative thinking.
 Put things into perspective.
-Looking back to your past achievements, what do you know to be true about yourself?
+Looking back on your past achievements, what do you know to be true about yourself?
 What are the things you are most proud of?

 5. Practice positive affirmations.